China military says not aware of veterans' protest

-BEIJING, June 25 (Reuters) - China’s Defence Ministry said on Thursday that it was unaware of any protest after a report that thousands of former soldiers staged a sit-in outside a major military base complaining about a lack of proper benefits and pensions.
+BEIJING (Reuters) - China’s Defense Ministry said on Thursday that it was unaware of any protest after a report that thousands of former soldiers staged a sit-in outside a major military base complaining about a lack of proper benefits and pensions.

 U.S.-based Radio Free Asia said that hundreds were detained at the protest on Tuesday outside the Central Military Commission, which has overall command of the military, in Beijing.